Leonard Cockayne: Biography

-The Cockayne Reserve in Christchurch, Cockayne Memorial Garden at Christchurch Botanic Gardens, the Cockayne Nature Walk near Otira on the West Coast, and the Cockayne Lookout in Ōtari-Wilton's Bush (Wellington) dedicated solely to New Zealand native plants, are all named after him.
+The Cockayne Reserve in Christchurch, Cockayne Memorial Garden at Christchurch Botanic Gardens, the Cockayne Nature Walk near Otira on the West Coast, and the Leonard Cockayne Centre and Cockayne Lookout at Ōtari-Wilton's Bush (a garden in Wellington dedicated solely to New Zealand native plants), are all named after him.
 His son Alfred Cockayne also became a noted botanist.

+Cockayne died on 8 July 1934 in Wellington, and is buried along with his wife Maude, in Ōtari-Wilton's Bush.